imanghafoori/laravel-self-test

 \App\Models\User::query()->find(...);

-• The filters here ensure that the captured class reference is a laravel Model and the method name is one of the names mentioned in the list.
+• The filters here ensure that the captured class reference is a Laravel Model and the method name is one of the names mentioned in the list.

 So it does not tamper with something like this:

-User::all(); // The `all` method can not be preceded with `query`
+User::all(); // The `all` method can not be preceded by `query`

 UserRepo::where(...); /// UserRepo is not a model